 - Use the memory size slide and set RAM to 2 GB or more for better performance.

 - Create a Virtual Disk.

-- Select VHD, incase in future you want to use MX Linux virtual Machine with Hyper-V.
+- Select VHD, in the case in the future you want to use MX Linux Virtual Machine with Hyper-V.

 - Leave the Default Dynamic allocation selection and click on the Next button.

 - Set the Virtual Disk size for MX Linux installation, the minimum is 5 GB, however, set it at least to 20GB if you are planning to install various software on it.

 Step 4: Insert MX Linux ISO Image in created VM as booting source

 Now, on the left side of VirtualBox, you will see your recently created Virtual Machine, select that and click on the Settings option given in the menu.

 Under the Settings, select the Storage option from the left side menu and then click on the Empty Drive icon.
 After that again select the CD icon given and then Choose Virtual Optical Disk File.